 Want to make an impact in 2020?
 You’ll need a soap box.

-Earlier this year I was called “soap-boxy” and I didn’t know whether it was an insult or a compliment.
+Late last year I was called “soap-boxy” and I didn’t know whether it was an insult or a compliment.
 I’ve always been loud, and opinionated, but did I want that as a label?

 I have thought about this long and hard, and have come to the conclusion that standing on your soap box can be a powerful thing, but only if your aim is to make a meaningful impact.